Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     <https://developer.github.com/v3/#rate-limiting> for more information.
     Homebrew uses the GitHub API for features such as `brew search`.

+    *NOTE*: Homebrew doesn't require permissions for any of the scopes.

   * HOMEBREW\_LOGS:
     If set, Homebrew will use the given directory to store log files.